-Commission file number 1-12139 Sealed Air® SEALED AIR CORPORATION (Exact name of registrant as specified in its charter) Delaware 65-0654331 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification Number) 2415 Cascade Pointe Boulevard North Carolina Charlotte 28208 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: (980)-221-3235 Securities registered pursuant to Section 12(b) of the Act: Trading Symbol(s) Title of Each Class Name of Each Exchange on Which Registered Common Stock, par value \$0.10 per share SEE New York Stock Exchange Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗵 No 🗆 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Exchange Act.
-Yes 🗆 No 🗵 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No 🗆 Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗆 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-(Check one): Large Accelerated Filer Accelerated filer Emerging growth company Non-accelerated filer Smaller reporting company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box
+· \boxtimes ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE AC Г ОГ 1934 For the fiscal year ended Decem er 31, 2019 Or TRANSITION REPORT PURSUANT TO SECT TION 13 OR 15(d) OF THE SECURITIES EXCHANGE E ACT OF 1934 F or the transition period fron to Commission file number 1- 12139 Sealed A AIR CORPO Delaware 65-0654331 (State or other jurisdiction of incorporation or organization) 2415 Cascade Pointe Boulevard (I.R.S.
+Employer Identification Number) Charlotte North Carolina 28208 (Address of principal executive offices) (Zip Code) phone number, including ar egistered pursuant to Section Title of Each Class Common Stock, par value \$0.10 per share Trading Symbol(s) SEE Name of Each Exchange on Which Reg New York Stock Exchange gistered Securities 1 registered pursuant to Section None n 12(g) of the Act: 90 da Indicate by check mark if the registrant is a well-known season Indicate by check mark if the registrant is not required to file re Indicate by check mark whether the registrant (1) has filed all r ding 12 months (or for such shorter period that the registrant was ys.
+Yes ⊠ No □ Indicate by check mark whether the registrant has submitted elation S-T (§ 232.405 of this chapter) during the preceding 12 months. eports pursuant to Section 13 of eports required to be filed by required to file such reports), ectronically every Interactive r Section 15(d) of the Exchange Act.
+Yes section 13 or 15(d) of the Securities Exchand (2) has been subject to such filing requi- table of the Securities of nge Act of 1934 during the irements for the past to Rule 405 of files).
+Indica comp Yes ⊠ No □ ate by check mark whether the registrant is a large accelerated file any.
+See definitions of "large accelerated filer," "accelerated filer, k one): r, an accelerated filer, a non-a celerated filer, a smaller reporting compan y, or an emerging growth Large e Accelerated Filer 🗵 Accelerated f ller ☐ Emerging growth company y Non- accelerated filer Smaller repor ting company If an emerging growth company indicate by check mark if the registrant has elected not to us the extended transition period for comply ving with any new or revised